nearform/openshift-ansible/reference-architecture/gce-cli/README.md

 ```

 ### Static inventory
-To create a static inventory to used for other Ansible playbooks visit [Creating a static inventory](../gce-ansible/README.md)
+A static inventory can be used for other Ansible playbooks not defined in this repository.
+To create the static inventory follow the steps in the link [Creating a static inventory](../gce-ansible/README.md)

 ### Tearing down the infrastructure